What is Naturopathic Medicine?

 What Kind of Fees Can I expect?

-Please contact our billing specialist, Debra at Puget Sound Medical Billing 206.434.6317 and she will be happy to answer all your billing and insurance questions.
+Please contact us at 425-273-0741 and we will be happy to answer your billing and insurance questions.
+The type of services you receive at your visit will determine the cost of the visit so they vary if it is a naturopathic, acupuncture, or manual therapy visit.
+If there are in office procedures (ear wax removal, infrared lamp, urine test, pregnancy test, Strep test), blood, stool or salivary lab tests or supplements recommended, those are in addition to the office visit (that includes evaluation and management of your condition).
 For patients who do not have insurance coverage, please call our office at 425-273-0741 and we will inform you about the types of packages that are available for your healthcare needs.

 Do you accept my health insurance and what is covered?

-If you have health insurance, please call my billing company at 206-434-6317 and we can determine your benefits.
-Debra will be able to check your benefits and answer any questions regarding copays, coinsurance, and deductibles.
+If you have health insurance, please call us at 425-273-0741 so we can determine your benefits including copays, coinsurance and deductibles.

 I am currently an in-network provider with Premera, Lifewise, Regence, Aetna, Cigna, and First Choice Health.
 I am on the waiting list for Group Health (it is currently closed to naturopathic doctors and acupuncturists).